-Crossing our legs is comfortable for most people – many who are absent-mindedly sitting at a desk or in the car may cross them without even noticing, because it feels natural.
-It may feel comfortable to sit this way, but be aware that sitting in this position for too long can impact health negatively.
-Read on to learn more about what happens to the body when legs are crossed – and what to do about it.
+Crossing our legs is comfortable for most people – many who are absent-mindedly sitting at a desk or in the car may cross them without even noticing because it feels natural.
+It may feel comfortable to sit this way, but be aware that sitting in this position for too long can negatively impact your body.

 What Causes Hip Pain?

 The hip joint is a complex network of bone and soft tissue.
 It is prone to injury because of the frequency of use, which can wear down these structures.
 Many activities, from running to walking to standing up or sitting down, can place stress on the hip joint.
 The hip can also become injured from a sudden impact such as a fall.